shaunmackey/jquery-tabbed-slider-ui/README.md

-# jquery-tabbed-slider-ui
+# jQuery Tabbed Slider UI
-A tabbed slider UI built using jQuery
+A tabbed slider UI built using jQuery.
+Quickly deploy and easily add more nav items and sections to meet your needs.

 # How To Use